winniebahati/Analysis-materials-for-threat-validation/README.md

     template-replication-package
      .
-     |--- data/                            Contains sample data obtained from participants reports.
-All identifiable information has been removed.
+     |--- data/                            Contains pre-screenign questions for recruiting experts from Upwork, survey questionnaire, transcription codes for the analysis of the think-aloud interviews
      |
      |--- documentation/                   Contains the scenario description for each experiement, the list of threats adopted from each scenario and a document containing the justification for the validity of each threat alongside the information cues and technical knowledge necessary for validating the threats.
      |
      |--- src/                             Contains the python notebook with a step-by-step analysis of the data obtained from participants.
-We did not provide the actual data used in analysis, however, the data format follows the same columns contained in the excel files uploaded in the "Data folder" in this repository.
+We did not provide the actual data used in analysis.